wikimedia/analytics-refinery-scap/environments/README.md

-The notebook environment exists so we can deploy refinery code without refinery artifacts.
+The 'thin' environment exists so we can deploy refinery code without refinery artifacts.
-The notebook hosts have smaller hard drives and need all the extra space they can get.
+These target hosts have smaller hard drives and need all the extra space they can get.
-If this changes in the future, the notebook environment targets can be moved back into the main targets file and deployed along with the rest of the production nodes.
+If this changes in the future, the thin environment targets can be moved back into the main targets file and deployed along with the rest of the production nodes.

-To deploy to notebooks, do
+To deploy to just to thin host targets, do

-  scap deploy -e notebook
+  scap deploy -e thin